codex-academy/oh-oh/pages/light.md

 //this will print: 'The blue light is currently on'
 ```

-One thing to note is that the `colour` Light Class is currently a public instance variable that can be overridden once a Light instance.
+Note that the `colour` property on Light Class is a public instance variable that can be changed once a Light instance is instantiated.

-One can change the colour like this:
+Change the colour like this:

 ```javascript
 lightInstance.colour = 'orange';